-For questions or information about the program, contact John Madson, Chief (Ret.), Program Administrator/ instructor at (206) 631-7341 or e-mail email@example.com.
+For questions or information about the program, contact John Madson, Chief (Ret.), Program Administrator/ Instructor at email firstname.lastname@example.org or Contact Form or call (206) 631-7341.

-Learn more about our sister program, The Puget Sound Skills Center Fire & EMS Services Cadet Program
+Learn more about our sister program, The Puget Sound Skills Center Fire & Emergency Services Cadet Program

-All PSSC courses are taught by experienced professionals using state-of-the-art technology and equipment.
-PSSC courses give students the foundation and training needed to prepare for post-secondary education and enter emerging, world-market careers.
-Classes are two-and-a-half hours daily and students attend one class and can earn 1.5 credits (1.0 for Third Session) for each semester of successful completion.
-Courses offer equivalency credits in math, science, fine arts, health, PE, and English depending on the curriculum.
+All P.S.S.C. courses are taught by experienced professionals using state-of-the-art technology and equipment.
+P.S.S.C. courses give students the foundation and training needed to prepare for post-secondary education and enter emerging, world-market careers.
+Classes are two-and-a-half hours daily and students attend one class and can earn credits for each semester of successful completion.

 King County Fire District #20